nyxx-discord/nyxx_lavalink/packages/nyxx_lavalink/README.md

 This package does not contain a Lavalink server.
 Follow the instructions [here](https://lavalink.dev/configuration/binary.html) (or [here](https://lavalink.dev/configuration/docker.html), if you're using Docker) to run a server, then provide the server address when creating your `LavalinkPlugin` instance.

+nyxx_lavalink uses Lavalink version 4.
+If you get errors, ensure your Lavalink server is running version 4 or above.

 ## Other nyxx packages

 - [nyxx_commands](https://pub.dev/packages/nyxx_commands): A command framework for handling both simple & complex commands.